This post was updated on: August 1, 2020

 AC Electric Skateboard is a skateboard that more or less manages to check all the affordable specs requirement.
 The weight may be slightly higher (manageable 7kg), and the range is rated at 10 miles or 16km.
 Not bad, but compared to the other highlights, these numbers are just above average.

-On the other hand, the speed of 27km/h and the max load of amazing 136kg definitely sound much more pleasing.
+On the other hand, the maximum speed of 19km/h and the max load of 100kg definitely sound much more pleasing.
 A well-balanced package that knows what to omit and where to excel.

-Unfortunately, the features AC Electronic Skateboard puts on the table are far from impressive (too bad, we could’ve got a killer package).
+Unfortunately, the features Miageek Electronic Skateboard puts on the table are far from impressive (too bad, we could’ve got a killer package).

-You get to choose between the three-speed settings (low, middle, and high), holding down the brake button will offer a nice take off assistance as you go, and brushless motor works pleasantly quiet.
+You get to choose between the three-speed settings (low, middle, and high), holding down the brake button will offer a nice take off assistance as you go, and the brushless hub motor works pleasantly quiet.